Serving

 Salt

-2. Stem Red Chilis and break in half.
+2. Stem CHILIS and break in half.
 Crush CHANA DAL lightly into pieces similar to the Urad Dal.
 Mix together All Spices items.

-5. Fry over moderate heat, turning gently every 5 to 10 minutes until potatoes are nicely golden (about 30 minutes).
+3. Fry over decreasing heat, turning gently every few minutes until potatoes are nicely golden (about 30 minutes).
+It should not smoke at any time.

 NOTES:

-2. Dal: Chana is peeled and split chick peas (the Indian are smaller than ours); Urad, (black gram) are tiny and very white, thought the beans they are split from are black.
-See my Beans, Peas & Lentils page for details.
+Chana is peeled and split chick peas (the small Indian ones); Urad, (black gram) are tiny and very white, though the beans they are split from are black.
+For details see our Beans, Peas & Lentils page.

-6. Sambar Powder This is a little differnt from the Porial powder called for by the original recipe, but pretty similar. so why stock yet another masala?
-Here's my recipe for Sambar Powder.
+This is a little different from the Porial powder called for by the original recipe, but pretty similar. so why stock yet another masala?
+Here's our recipe for Sambar Powder.